jaykinghorn/Cost_of_Travel_Index/Project_Start/project_overview.md

 ## **Output & Usage**

 Produce a monthly Cost of Travel Index for each county in the United States that has sufficient data to meet quality thresholds.
+(City and State as fast-follow options)

 This data can then be aggregated at the state, region, and national level by month to track changes in the travel industry over time.

-Technical Note: Washington DC has a county FIPS code in our spend data, but not in our KeyData Lodging data.
-We will need to manually add the DC.
-FIPS code to join the two data sets together.

 **Out of Scope for V0.1.0**: